do3-2023/mpa-kube/README.md

 # Access the application :

-You will need to forward the listening port of the web application to access it on localhost.
+You will need to forward the listening port of the web application to access it on [localhost:8000](http://localhost:8000).
 ```bash
 kubectl port-forward $(kubectl get pods -n mpa-frontend | tail -n 1 | cut -d ' ' -f 1) 8000:8000 -n mpa-frontend
 ```

 The line `$(kubectl get pods -n mpa-frontend | tail -n 1 | cut -d ' ' -f 1)` simply gets the ip of the first (and in this case only) pod.